HB-2032

 Missouri HB 2032 — Guidelines for User Age-Verification and Responsible Dialogue Act of 2026 (GUARD Act)

-Imposes age verification, AI identity disclosure, and content safety obligations on covered entities that own, operate, or make available artificial intelligence chatbots to individuals in Missouri.
-Requires all chatbot users to create accounts and undergo a reasonable age verification process that goes beyond self-certification; existing accounts must be frozen and re-verified.
-Minors are categorically prohibited from accessing AI companions.
-Makes it unlawful to design, develop, or make available chatbots that solicit minors to engage in sexually explicit conduct or that encourage suicide, self-harm, or imminent violence.
-Requires chatbots to disclose their AI nature at the start of each conversation and every 30 minutes, and prohibits chatbots from representing themselves as licensed professionals.
-Enforced by the Attorney General with civil penalties up to $100,000 per violation and direct fines up to $100,000 per offense for prohibited conduct.
+Imposes age verification, content safety, and disclosure obligations on covered entities that make AI chatbots available to users in Missouri.
+Requires all chatbot users to have accounts subject to reasonable age verification that goes beyond simple self-attestation; existing accounts must be frozen and re-verified by August 28, 2026.
+Prohibits minors from accessing AI companion products.
+Prohibits designing or making available chatbots that pose a risk of soliciting minors into sexually explicit conduct or that encourage suicide, self-harm, or violence.
+Requires all chatbots to disclose their AI nature at conversation initiation and every 30 minutes, respond honestly when asked if they are human, and disclaim licensed professional status.
+Enforcement is primarily through the Attorney General, with civil penalties up to $100,000 per violation and fines up to $100,000 per offense for prohibited content violations.

 Summary

-Imposes age verification, AI identity disclosure, and content safety obligations on covered entities that own, operate, or make available artificial intelligence chatbots to individuals in Missouri.
-Requires all chatbot users to create accounts and undergo a reasonable age verification process that goes beyond self-certification; existing accounts must be frozen and re-verified.
-Minors are categorically prohibited from accessing AI companions.
-Makes it unlawful to design, develop, or make available chatbots that solicit minors to engage in sexually explicit conduct or that encourage suicide, self-harm, or imminent violence.
-Requires chatbots to disclose their AI nature at the start of each conversation and every 30 minutes, and prohibits chatbots from representing themselves as licensed professionals.
-Enforced by the Attorney General with civil penalties up to $100,000 per violation and direct fines up to $100,000 per offense for prohibited conduct.
+Imposes age verification, content safety, and disclosure obligations on covered entities that make AI chatbots available to users in Missouri.
+Requires all chatbot users to have accounts subject to reasonable age verification that goes beyond simple self-attestation; existing accounts must be frozen and re-verified by August 28, 2026.
+Prohibits minors from accessing AI companion products.
+Prohibits designing or making available chatbots that pose a risk of soliciting minors into sexually explicit conduct or that encourage suicide, self-harm, or violence.
+Requires all chatbots to disclose their AI nature at conversation initiation and every 30 minutes, respond honestly when asked if they are human, and disclaim licensed professional status.
+Enforcement is primarily through the Attorney General, with civil penalties up to $100,000 per violation and fines up to $100,000 per offense for prohibited content violations.

 Enforcement & Penalties